-You will write 2 stories (100 points each) that will be 3 pages and 6 pages in length, respectively.
+You will write 2 stories (100 points each) that will be workshopped.
+The first story may be 1-5 pages in length.
+The second story may be 5-10 pages in length.
 They should be literary fiction written for an adult audience, which is what we will be reading and studying.
 They should NOT be "genre" fiction, such as fantasy, sci-fi, zombie, vampire, My Little Pony fanfiction, Harry Potter fan fiction, et cetera.
 Do not write your stories the night before they are due.
 I will be able to tell if this is the case and will deduct points accordingly.
-I am looking for clarity, attention to language, and a developing understanding of the building blocks of fiction writing as discussed in Writing Fiction and during class.
+I am looking for clarity, attention to language, and a developing understanding of the building blocks of fiction writing as discussed in class.
 Manuscripts must be turned in the week before they are to be workshopped.
 You will print out copies for the entire class and also turn in your story on Canvas.
 If you turn in a story late, we will not workshop it in class.

-Final Revision: 150 points
+Final Revision: 145 points

 You will revise 1 story for your final project.
 Simply fixing typos is not enough to constitute a revision.
 You will not receive full credit if you try to pull this.
 The best revision I have ever seen barely resembled the first draft that was workshopped.
 Don't be afraid to make big changes or delete/alter/change what is holding your story back from being the best it can possibly be.
-Your revision will be due on the last day of class.
+Your revision will be due by NOON on December 8th.